rapidsai/cuspatial/README.md

 ## Citing cuSpatial

-If you find cuSpatial useful in your work, please consider citing the following paper:
+If you find cuSpatial useful in your published work, please consider citing the repository.

 ```bibtex
 @misc{cuspatial:23.08,